 Years 11 and 12

-Tech Schools may provide vocational education and training (VET) courses for Years 11 and 12.
-They will complement the region’s existing VET provision with a focus on preventing duplication and addressing any gaps.
-The Tech Schools will also provide enrichment and extension courses, and offer access to higher education through master classes.
+The Tech Schools provide enrichment and extension courses, and offer access to higher education through master classes for students in Years 11 and 12.
 Learning advanced technology and essential employability skills will also be important to ensure students are equipped for the jobs of today and tomorrow.

 Tech Schools STEM/Future Industries Advisory Panel